What Is Endometriosis?

 • Specialized pelvic physical therapy assessment

-Myofascial release and trigger points of the pelvic floor musculature
+Myofascial release and trigger-point work on the pelvic floor musculature

 Adenomyosis

 Adenomyosis is the condition closest to endometriosis and frequently coexists with it.
-While endometriosis implants endometrial tissue outside the uterus, adenomyosis is characterized by invasion of the myometrium.
-Clinical differentiation is based on more prominent menorrhagia in adenomyosis and a globular uterus on examination.
+While endometriosis implants endometrial tissue outside the uterus, adenomyosis involves invasion of the myometrium.
+Clinical differentiation rests on more prominent menorrhagia in adenomyosis and a globular uterus on examination.

-Pelvic magnetic resonance imaging is the imaging study of choice to differentiate the two conditions, although coexistence is common.
+Pelvic magnetic resonance imaging is the imaging study of choice to differentiate the two conditions, though coexistence is common.
 Hormonal treatment (mainly dienogest and the levonorgestrel IUD) is effective for both.
-Medical acupuncture contributes to the management of chronic pain not responsive to hormones.
+Medical acupuncture helps manage chronic pain unresponsive to hormones.

 IBS with Pelvic Pain

-Irritable bowel syndrome and endometriosis are frequently confused — studies show that up to 50% of women with endometriosis are initially diagnosed with IBS.
-Catamenial dyschezia (pain on defecation during menstruation) is an important clinical marker of rectovaginal endometriosis that differs from the bowel pattern of IBS.
+Irritable bowel syndrome and endometriosis are frequently confused — studies show up to 50% of women with endometriosis are initially diagnosed with IBS.
+Catamenial dyschezia (pain on defecation during menstruation) is an important clinical marker of rectovaginal endometriosis that differs from the IBS bowel pattern.

-The differential key is the relationship of symptoms to the menstrual cycle: in endometriosis, intestinal symptoms worsen during menstruation; in IBS, the pattern is more diffuse and related to diet and stress.
+The differential key is how symptoms relate to the menstrual cycle: in endometriosis, intestinal symptoms worsen during menstruation; in IBS, the pattern is more diffuse and tied to diet and stress.
 Visceral convergence between bowel and pelvis explains the frequent clinical overlap.

 Chronic Salpingitis

 Chronic salpingitis, resulting from previous episodes of pelvic inflammatory disease, can cause chronic pelvic pain with a pattern similar to endometriosis.
-Clinical distinction is based on the history of acute PID episodes, the more bilateral pain, and the absence of the typical cyclic pattern of endometriosis.
+Clinical distinction rests on a history of acute PID episodes, more bilateral pain, and the absence of the typical cyclic pattern of endometriosis.

 Screening for STDs (Chlamydia trachomatis, Neisseria gonorrhoeae) is fundamental in the differential diagnosis.
 Adequate antibiotic treatment of acute episodes prevents chronicity.
-Acupuncture can be useful in chronic residual pain after control of the infectious focus.
+Acupuncture can help with chronic residual pain after the infectious focus is controlled.

 Treatment

-The treatment of endometriosis depends on the patient's goals — pain control, fertility preservation, or both.
+Endometriosis treatment depends on the patient's goals — pain control, fertility preservation, or both.
 The approach combines hormonal treatment to suppress implant growth, surgical treatment when indicated, and multimodal pain management.

 Hormonal Treatment (First Line)

-Progestins (dienogest 2 mg/day, levonorgestrel IUD), continuous combined contraceptives.
-They suppress ovulation and estrogenic stimulation of the implants.
+Progestins (dienogest 2 mg/day, levonorgestrel IUD) and continuous combined contraceptives.
+They suppress ovulation and estrogenic stimulation of implants.
 Effective for pain in 60-80% of cases.

 GnRH Analogues and Antagonists

 GnRH analogues (leuprolide, goserelin) or oral GnRH antagonists (elagolix, relugolix) — suppress ovarian function.
-Use with add-back therapy (estradiol + norethindrone or equivalent) from the outset prevents bone loss and allows longer use as indicated by the gynecologist.
+Pairing them with add-back therapy (estradiol + norethindrone or equivalent) from the outset prevents bone loss and allows longer use as indicated by the gynecologist.

 Surgical Treatment